Multimodal-enhanced Federated Recommendation: A Group-wise Fusion Approach: Group-wise Fusion for Multimodal-enhanced FR ( )

+The goal of \model is to jointly learn group-level multimodal representations and guide client models with group-aligned preference signals in the FR framework.
+We formulate the overall optimization objective as follows,

 where $\lambda$ is the coefficient of distillation loss. $(E_G^*, \phi^*)$ are the optimized parameters of the multimodal aggregation module, used to generate group-level multimodal representations $Q_l$, which are subsequently mapped to preference representations $E_{\mathcal{M}\_l}$.
 Here, $l$ denotes the group index assigned to the $u$-th client, which is dynamically updated during the federated optimization process.
-The detailed \model \space procedure is illustrated in Appendix.